JappyPing/noise2read/docs/source/Usage/Modules/evaluation.rst

 Correcting NGS sequencing datasets using noise2read, it will automatically produce the evaluation results.
 If you want to use this module to evaluate your own algorithms,

 * Parameters required by "evaluation"

 ``result_dir``, ``input_file``, ``ground_truth_data``, ``num_workers``, ``chunks_num``, ``reads_chunks_num``

+See parameter descriptions at `Parameters <https://noise2read.readthedocs.io/en/latest/Usage/Parameters.html>`_

 * Run with INI configuration